stinethebean/DevCampTraining/04.Hook into Office 365 APIs/hands-on-lab.md

 Now you have connected services available to your web application.

 ###Task 3 - Add Pre-coded Files to the Project
-Follow these steps to some required supporting files that are already coded for you.
+Follow these steps to add some required supporting files that are already coded for you.

 1. In the **Solution Explorer**, right click the **Models** folder and select **Add/Existing Item**.
 2. Navigate to the folder **src\Lab Files\Models**.